robertdebock/presentations/terraform-new-things.md

 ----

-Next, make subnets if there are sufficient availability zones.
+Make subnets if there are sufficient AZs.

 ```hcl
 resource "aws_subnet" "private" {